hadleyhzy34/FCPR/README.md

 [\[fig:triplet inlier\]](#fig:triplet inlier){reference-type="ref"
-reference="fig:triplet inlier"}(b) is, inlier ratio distributions from first stage of point pairs are very similar to the second stage of triplet pairs.
+reference="fig:triplet inlier"}(b) is, inlier ratio distributions from first stage of point pairs are very similar to the second stage of triplets.
 It means for those of inlier point pairs, they basically
 \"seize\" the chance to find another two point pairs that are also inlier pairs.
-Numerically, we evaluate difference of *feature matching recall* between the first stage point pairs and the second stage triplet pairs.
+Numerically, we evaluate difference of *feature matching recall* between the first stage point pairs and the second stage triplets.
 For 3DMatch benchmark, it slightly drops from 98.2% on first stage pairs to 97.0% on second stage pairs and for 3DLoMatch benchmark, it drops from 87.3% to 78.2%.
-This supports our proposal that our triangle compatibility could provide good choices on two other point pairs to form inlier triplet pairs.
+This supports our proposal that our triangle compatibility could provide good choices on two other point pairs to form inlier triplets.